clucasalcantara/mobile-flashcards/README.md

 #### `npm run android`

 Like `npm start`, but also attempts to open your app on a connected Android device or emulator.
 Requires an installation of Android build tools (see [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for detailed setup).
 We also recommend installing Genymotion as your Android emulator.

+This apps was been tested into iOS Iphone X, iPhone 7 and iPhone 6s, also Nexus 6P

+Development into android simulator usually occours snapcarousel issues, check snapCarousel repo